Latent Emissions, Chakaia Booker

 Charles B. Hayes Family Sculpture Park, and future site of a new art museum, corner of Eddy St. and Angela/Edison, across from Eddy St. Commons.

-The Museum's contribution to the revitalization and development of the southern edge of campus is the Notre Dame Sculpture Park, begun in the fall of 2012, was closed during the three-year Campus Crossroads Construction project, then re-opened in August of 2017 and endowed by the Hayes Family and dedicated in 2018.
+The Museum's contribution to the revitalization and development of the southern edge of campus is the Charles B. Hayes Family Sculpture Park, begun in the fall of 2012.
+It was closed during the three-year Campus Crossroads Construction project, then re-opened in August of 2017 and endowed by the Hayes Family and dedicated in 2018.

-As part of the Museum's outreach efforts, this public space will showcase sculpture exhibitions (starting with five works from the Museum's collection), be available as a venue for the contemplation and enjoyment of nature and art, as well as occasional academic class sessions, poetry readings, and musical concerts.
+As part of the Museum's outreach efforts, this public space showcases sculpture exhibitions (there are currently twelve sculptures on view), and is available as a venue for the contemplation and enjoyment of nature and art, as well as occasional events, such as academic class sessions, poetry readings, and musical concerts.

 In December 2017 the lead gifts for the construction of a new art museum were announced.

 Ernestine Raclin and her daughter and son-in-law Carmen and Chris Murphy are the lead benefactors of the Raclin Murphy Museum of Art at Notre Dame.
 The museum will be a prominent element of the University’s new arts district that brings art and architecture together on the south end of campus, joining the DeBartolo Performing Arts Center and O’Neill Hall (home to the Music and Sacred Music Departments) in a location easily accessible for both on- and off-campus patrons.